-CAIRO – A popular Egyptian TV presenter accused of inciting the killing of the country's new president on air denied the charges at the opening of his trial on Saturday, saying the case against him was part of a political row, Egypt's state news agency reported.
+Egypt's state news agency says a popular TV presenter accused of inciting the killing of the country's new president on air has denied the charges in the opening of his trial.

-According to Egypt's Middle East News Agency, the prosecutor in the trial Saturday accused Okasha of using his TV program in July and August to incite the killing of Morsi, and of insulting him by calling him an "illegitimate leader and a liar."
+MENA said the prosecutor accused Okasha of using his TV program in July and August to incite the killing of President Mohammed Morsi, and of insulting him by calling him an "illegitimate leader and a liar."

-Okasha denied the charges and said it was part of a political row between him and the Muslim Brotherhood group.
-If convicted, Okasha can face up to three years in prison.
+Okasha denied the charges and said it was part of a political row between him and the Muslim Brotherhood group to which Morsi belonged.
+If convicted, Okasha can face three years in prison.

 The judges postponed the trial to Oct.
 3.